GavinMendelGleason/blog/entries/entity_resolution.md

 tdb-cli doc insert -g schema admin/works < creative-work-schema.json
 ```

 Now we need some documents which meet the schema definition.
-We are
+We define
+a few by hand, but one can imagine getting such data from many
+different sources, csv, or wikidata or the like.
+We are going to use
-going to use the following documents to get an idea of distances
+only the following documents to get an idea of distances between them:
-between them:

 ```json
 [{ "@type" : "Work",